-Combined, we estimate that countywide fatalities could range from ~11,500 (M1) to as high as 21,500 (XXL1), with the bulk of the fatalities (~67%) likely coming from the temporary visitor population.
-Given that these casualty estimates are for seven Clatsop communities alone, total deaths caused by even an M1 CSZ tsunami when accounting for all 38 communities on the Oregon coast could well exceed OSSPAC's original estimate of ~5,000 people (OSSPAC, 2013).
+We estimate that countywide fatalities combined could range from ~2,200 (M1) to as high as 8,400 (XXL1), with the bulk of the fatalities (~80%) likely coming from the temporary visitor population.
+Given that these casualty estimates are for 14 Tillamook communities and three major parks, total deaths caused by even an M1 CSZ tsunami when accounting for all 38 communities on the Oregon coast could well exceed OSSPAC's original estimate of ~5,000 people (OSSPAC, 2013).
 For context, tsunami casualties provided by OSSPAC (2013) are based on an M1 (medium) tsunami earthquake scenario, which covers ~79% of the DOGAMI tsunami inundation scenarios and did not consider the temporary visitor population.
-Based on our analyses, we find ~3,700 fatalities within the resident population for the M1 scenario, along with an additional ~7,700 fatalities within the visitor population.
-Accordingly, results presented here suggest that estimates by OSSPAC (2013) are low.
+Based on our analyses, we find ~260 fatalities within the resident population for the M1 scenario, along with an additional ~1,970 fatalities within the visitor population.
+Combining these results with results from Clatsop County (~3,700 resident and ~7,700 visitor fatalities [Allan and others, 2020]) suggests that estimates by OSSPAC (2013) are probably low.

 Figure 3-5 presents a graphical summary of the estimated fatalities and displaced population for all three tsunami scenarios.
 Casualties are presented on the left of Figure 3-5, while estimates of the displaced population are on the right.
-The permanent resident population reflects the following color scheme: purple (M1), gold (L1), and yellow (XXL1).
+The permanent resident population is shown by the color scheme purple (M1), gold (L1), and yellow (XXL1).
 We provide contrasting cool colors to characterize different visitor occupancy levels (we assume 10% [dark blue], 50% [cyan], and 100% [pale blue] scenarios).
 Because the permanent resident population is easiest to define in our population model, we argue that this likely reflects a low-end estimate of fatality numbers associated with each of the three tsunami events.
 This is shown in Figure 3-5 by the left edge of the dark blue bars.
 Conversely, the resident plus visitor population (assuming 100% occupancy), is characterized by the length of the entire bar (right edge of the pale blue shaded region).
 Accordingly, the area in between reflects the uncertainty associated with the visitor population that could be present in the tsunami zone within each of the communities.
 One could speculate on visitor occupancy by developing scenarios that vary from 10% (e.g., winter occupancy conditions, dark blue shading) or 50% (an average visitor occupancy, cyan shading) to better define the potential number of fatalities and displaced people.
-Refining such estimates, guided by local input, would help clarify a range of possible scenarios leading to more informed evaluations.
-As noted previously, the large number of fatalities determined for Seaside in all three scenarios (Figure 3-5, left) is indicative of the fact that high ground, and hence safety from the tsunami, is some distance away.
+Refining such estimates, guided by local input, would help clarify a range of possible scenarios and lead to more informed evaluations.
+As noted previously, the large number of fatalities determined for Rockaway Beach in all three scenarios (Figure 3-5, left) is indicative of the fact that high ground, and hence safety from the tsunami, is some distance away.
 Conversely, the much lower casualty numbers in the majority of the communities are due to the fact that high ground is close by, enabling more people to reach safety in time.
-Regardless of differences in local geography, it is evident from Figure 3-5 that the number of fatalities associated with even an M1 size event (especially when factoring in the temporary visitor population) has the potential to be large when scaled up for the rest of the Oregon coast.
+Regardless of differences in local geography, it is evident from Figure 3-5 that the number of fatalities associated with even an M1 size event (especially when factoring in the temporary visitor population) has the potential to be significant when scaled up for the rest of the Oregon coast.